Xuxa em Sonho de Menina: Filming

 Preparing the cast during pre-production helped to ensure that everyone was tuned in to shoot the scenes.
 Xuxa participated actively in the trials.
 "I really like essays because we exchange ideas with them and consistently build the dramatic tempo of a cinematic narrative.
 Adults and children rehearsed with Xuxa.
 These rehearsals were marked by fun and professionalism and all contributed to characterize their characters and give internal rhythm to the scenes" says Foguinho.
 The Xuxa em Sonho de Menina set was marked by the daily presence of many children.
-In addition to the children cast, on many occasions, children of team members were invited to watch the footage.
+In addition to the children cast, on many occasions, the children of team members were invited to watch the footage.
 This made the environment a relaxed place, which eventually infected the adults.
 "We have become a little brat, having fun as they have fun," confirms actor Serjão Loroza.
 "I really like being in touch with the kids because they bring new energy to the set," adds Dirce Migliaccio.
 At the time of the scenes, however, the work was taken very seriously.
 "We used to play every day and rehearsal was messy all the time, but at the time of the scene it was full concentration," says Maria Clara David, who plays Glorinha.
 After four weeks on the set, he was sure that the work was well done, despite the short time to meet the schedule.
 For the director, the professionalism of his team and the serenity of Xuxa were determining factors for the good environment of filming.
 "The great difficulty was the meager time for preparation and filming.
 The team was able to transform, with creativity and talent, such difficulty in quality differential ", praises.
 "What could become a tense process has become something pleasurable.
 And much of this is due to the playful and peaceful spirit of Xuxa", he adds.